azerion/gamedock-sdk/docs/ageGate.md

 ~~~

 The variables returned are:
- * *passed* - Informs the game if the age gate was passed based on the minimum age requirement.
+ * *passed* Boolean - Informs the game if the age gate was passed based on the minimum age requirement.
- * *age* - Returns the age that was chosen by the user.
+ * *age* Number - Returns the age that was chosen by the user.
 Can be: **0-12, 13-15, 16+**.
- * *checkPrivacyPolicy* - Informs if the user should be exposed to GDPR compliancy.
+ * *checkPrivacyPolicy* Boolean - Informs if the user should be exposed to GDPR compliancy.
 You are not required to do anything manual with the actual GDPR popup, though if the flag is false, you might want to hide the GDPR button in your Settings screen for example.

 ### Changing the header image